okyeron/OMX-27/README.md

 Mechanical key switch midi keyboard and sequencer.
 Based on Teensy 3.2 and Cherry MX RGB key switches.

+Full kits and partial kits are [available for sale here](https://denki-oto.weebly.com/#/).

 ## Firmware

 Kits are shipped with a blank Teensy.
 You will need to flash the firmware to the device.